APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

   <span class="maximize-icon">&#x26F6;"></span>
 </div>

 Metadata from the above photo says it was taken on April 26th at 6:16 PM.
 The image shows Dickson Court flanked on both sides by the USAC organizations, this time with posters containing Nazi insignia removed.
-It is still questionable though that the tents that stand out with clear endorsements in this photo are the two USAC tents.
+It is still questionable though that the only tents that stand out with clear endorsements in this photo are the two USAC tents.

 A full list of officers and candidates who were seen in attendance was covered by [the Bruin's](https://dailybruin.com/2024/04/29/candidates-in-upcoming-usac-elections-participate-in-solidarity-encampment) April 29th article, most notable among them were Adam Tfayli (current USAC president), Javier Nuñez-Verdugo (current external VP), Alicia Verdugo (current CAC commissioner) and Alexandra Paul (current facilities commissioner).
 Both Nuñez-Verdugo and Paul gave comment expressing support for the use of USAC funds to support the encampment.